 - sorting by color – all pink hearts

-- two older boys observed the bubble moving back & forth in the tube.
+- two older boys observed the bubble moving back and forth in the tube.
 Identified it as a bubble.

 - Problem-solving – little one attempted to remove foam hearts from tube